Mall of America Family Guide, Floor By Floor

 2. Pre-purchase online.
 This will usually net you a discount of $3.00-$5.00.

-While you will find this attraction in Nickelodeon Universe, it could be anywhere in the mall since it’s not technically a part of the park.
+While you will find this attraction in Nickelodeon Universe®, it could be anywhere in the mall since it’s not technically a part of the park.
 What happens at Flyover America?
 While you are comfortably seated in a theatre, you are surrounded by a screen (similar to the Omnitheatre at the Science Museum of Minnesota).
 For 10 minutes, you take your journey without ever leaving the mall, but you feel like you have traveled across our beautiful country.
 Children must be 40″ or taller.

-Cost: Price at the gate: Ages 13+, $19.99 | Ages 12 and under, $15.99.
+Cost: Price at the gate: Ages 13+, $21.99 | Ages 12 and under, $17.99.

 2 Ways to save at Flyover America:

 1. Purchase online for the discounted rate.
-Online tickets are $17.98 (adults) and $14.38 (children).
+Online tickets are typically a few dollars cheaper.

-2. Book a group of 15 ore more and get a discount for everyone in that group.
+2. Book a group of 15 or more and get a discount for everyone in that group.
 This could be good if you are entertaining family from out of town or for a birthday party.

-1st Floor Mall of America Stores
+1st Floor Mall of America® Stores

 mom and son building at LEGO store